 Annual Meeting

-Our next annual meeting is set for June 3–5, 2025, at George Brown College’s St. James campus in downtown Toronto.
-This meeting will be a part of the Congress of the Social Sciences and Humanities from May 30 to June 6.
-If you have paid your 2025 membership fees or have submitted a paid application to become a new member, you are eligible to present your research and to attend the annual meeting.
-You will find information in the “Programme Proposals” section in this mailing (note the January 15 deadline for the General Programme).
+Our next annual meeting is set for May 28–30 at Mount Allison University in Sackville, NB.
+If you have paid your 2026 membership fees or have submitted a paid application to become a new member, you are eligible to present your research and to attend the annual meeting.
+You will find information in the “Call for Papers” section in the Fall Mailing (note the January 15 deadline for the General Programme).
 To renew membership online, please access the CSBS website (https://csbs-sceb.ca/register/).

-CSBS students: if you are participating in the program, please apply for the Neufeld Travel Grant (including registration costs).
+CSBS students: If you are participating in the program, please apply for the Neufeld Travel Grant (including registration costs).
 For more information about how to apply, please consult our website: https://csbs-sceb.ca/student-travel-grant/.
+Please also note that students submitting a paper proposal for the first time will be required to have a professor vouch for their paper upon submission.

 An Inclusive Culture at the CSBS